 Elixir | Stafford

 It’s not just coffee that these guys do well – they also dish up a seriously good breakfast (not to mention lunchtime burgers).
-We were fans the moment we took our first bite of their Bounty pancakes, but with a menu as long as your arm, there’s something for every brunch lover at this suburban fave.
+We were fans the moment we took our first bite of their Fairy Waffles, but with a menu as long as your arm, there’s something for every brunch lover at this suburban fave.

 Nana & Da’s | Kedron

 It’s not only the quirky mismatched salt shakers and floral wall paper that reminds us of Gran that we love at Nana & Da’s, it’s also the delicious brekky fare!
-Home style feeds like chorizo with spiced lentils and mushrooms and haloumi on sourdough are the ultimate comfort food.
+Home style feeds like potato and mozzarella smash and haloumi on sourdough are the ultimate comfort food.

 Willow & Spoon | Wilston